Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

 !!! info "Some tools may require installing additional external runtimes."

-We can use [winetricks] to install these runtimes in many cases:
+[winetricks] can be used to install these runtimes in many cases:

 - `dotnet48`: .NET Framework
 - `dotnet6`/`dotnet7`/etc. for .NET Core